Kenguu/Kenguu.github.io/README.md

 * Scrolling animations as the user progresses through the webpage
 * Ability to send emails and view files

-## Programming Languages and Libaries:
+## Programming Languages and Libraries:
 * HTML
 * CSS
 * JavaScript